thiagosalles/trying_fast_api/README.md

 - [How to run FastAPI application from Poetry](https://stackoverflow.com/a/65850100)
 - [Poetry Basic Usage](https://python-poetry.org/docs/basic-usage/)

-Questions:

-- Where are the application logs when I start it?
-- What is black?
-- How to configure a linter?
-- Should I use pytest?
-- How to check coverage?

 Tips:

 - If you are using Virtual Studio Code, it will detect the virtualenv and you should activate it.